deepzS2/deepzS2/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently unemployed
+- 🔭 I’m currently unemployed;
-- 🌱 I’m currently learning JavaScript, C# for Unity, Pentest, 3D Modeling and Digital Art.
+- 🌱 I’m currently learning JavaScript, C# for Unity, Pentest, 3D Modeling and Digital Art;
 - 💬 Ask me about games, programming, design, etc.
-- ⚡ Fun fact: I love Game Development and I want to learn about it...

 ### Things I learned by studying
 And I'll still learning more about the crazy world of programming!